Skip to main content

 CO2eq/week [kg]22213983

-As show in the table, are saved 83 Kg of CO2eq per week for this cluster.
+As shown in the table, 83 Kg of CO2eq are saved per week for this cluster.
 So in a year (52 weeks), the CO2eq saved is -4316 Kg CO2eq.

 Nodes

-In this use case, the resource saved are enough to downscale the number of nodes.
+In this use case, the resources saved are enough to downscale the number of nodes.

-The size of 1 node in this cluster is of 2 core of CPU and 8 Gb of memory.
+The size of 1 node in this cluster is 2 cores of CPU and 8 Gb of memory.

-In this image it is possible to see how changes the number of nodes in the cluster depending on time, follow the same line of the resource consumption.
+In this image, it is possible to see how the number of nodes in the cluster changes over time, following the same pattern as resource consumption.

-It is possible to see the decrease of the numbers of nodes from a maximum value of 13 to a minimum of 7.
-In most case, the value are between 12 and 8 nodes, so 4 nodes are stopped every night and every weekend.
+It is possible to see the decrease in the number of nodes from a maximum value of 13 to a minimum of 7.
+In most cases, the values are between 12 and 8 nodes, so 4 nodes are stopped every night and every weekend.

-This could bring to a reduction not only of the CO2 produced, but also of the cost of the cluster because in the cloud provider the cluster is usually paid with the number of nodes.
+This could lead to a reduction not only in CO2 production but also in the cost of the cluster because, with cloud providers, the cluster is usually paid for based on the number of nodes.

 Conclusion

-In this use case, it is possible to see how much kube-green could save in CO2eq production and also in cost of a cluster.
+In this use case, it is possible to see how much kube-green can save in CO2eq production and also in the cost of a cluster.

-Try out to your cluster, and calculate how much CO2 can you save with this tool!
+Try it out on your cluster, and calculate how much CO2 you can save with this tool!